-Capio Nightingale has four specialist inpatient units for General Psychiatry, Addiction, Eating Disorders and Young People.
+Inpatient treatment offers an intensive treatment program with 24 hour care at a live-in facility.
+Nightingale Hospital London has specialist mental health inpatient units for adults, General Psychiatry, Addictions, Eating Disorders and one unit for Young People.
 Each unit has a team of nurses and a ward doctor who work alongside our consultant psychiatrists and therapists.
-Your team will work in partnership with you, helping you recover and reach your goals.

 In addition to our therapy services our programmes include a wellbeing programme to support your recovery.
 This programme provides sessions on a variety of wellbeing themes including sleep and energy, self-image, mindfulness, fitness and exercise, nutrition, art therapy, massage and yoga.